 Barriers to Entry for the Average Person

-There are 3 key barriers that must be solved to level the playing field for everyone:
+There are three key barriers that must be solved to level the playing field for everyone:

 - Lack of Awareness.
 The vast majority of people in the U.S. have never invested in a startup or private investment fund even though they are eligible to and it is advantageous for diversification and outperforming the public markets.